JesperWestell/Greedy_InfoMax_PointNet2/README.md

 ## Early Experiments
 The 9843 models in the training dataset of ModelNet40 have been divided into unsupervised training data (9000) and supervised training data (843).

-Greedy InfoMax have been performed on the unsupervised data, splitting each 1024-point pointcloud into 4x4x4 256-point subclouds of uniform spacing [-0.6, -0.2, 0.2, 0.6] in all 3 axes, using a sphere query of radius 0.4.
-The network have been trained unsupervised for 205 epochs using default hyperparameters.
+Greedy InfoMax have been performed on the unsupervised data for 205 epochs using default hyperparameters.

 The network has been fine-tuned using the training data, for 200 epochs, training only the fully-connected layers of the model.
 For comparision, classification training has been performed in a fully supervised manner by training the whole network end-to-end, with randomly initialized parameters.